trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --fork.blockNumber=182354
     ```

 Block number to fork from.
-Defaults to the latest block.
+The default is the latest block.

 **`--fork.preLatestConfirmations`**